lebindas/ASSIGNMENT-2-DA/README.md

 # ASSIGNMENT-2-DA
-Assignment Based on Data Analytics
-To find missing value- Use Median
+**Assignment on Data Analytics-  Data Cleaning & Transformation** To find missing value- Use Median
-Missing categories- Blank replaced with Unknown Inconsistent text- Corrected using Proper
+Missing categories- Blank replaced with Unknown using function Inconsistent text- Corrected using Proper
 Typos- Corrected with Spelling Checker
 Find and Replace used for typos